 Here are a few ways you can promote your new online payment process:

 - Announce that online payments are now available.
 This might sound like a no-brainer, but you would be surprised how easy it is to forget to let parents know about online payments.
 Do more than just adding the link to payments on your school’s website.
-Try flyers, emails and newsletters to get the word out.
+Use flyers, emails and newsletters to get the word out.

 - Use social media.
 How much time do you spend on Facebook and Twitter?
 Exactly.
 Parents are online.
 Make posts on social media announcing the availability of payments.
 Go even further with follow-up posts about important fees, such as yearbook purchases, registration fees, graduation tickets and more.